SSyncropel Docs

 Build a multi-user code review flow

-Two daemons, one shared workspace template, records flowing both ways consent-gated.
-The complete two-person walkthrough using the bundled code-review-pair template.
+Two instances paired in one command, code-review records flowing both ways consent-gated.
+The complete two-person federation walkthrough.

 This is the smallest end-to-end multi-user flow Syncropel supports.
-It uses the code-review-pair workspace template plus the composed spl federation invite command — both shipped in the standard binary.
+It uses the composed spl federation invite command shipped in the standard binary — no extra setup, the records and threads are created as the flow runs.

 Allow ~15-20 minutes for the happy path.